The Projector: Cathay Cineleisure Orchard

-After the closure of Cathay Cineplex at Cathay Cineleisure Orchard, The Projector operated a pop-up cafe, a bar and a live event space at Cineleisure from July to December 2023.
+After the closure of Cathay Cineplex at Cineleisure, The Projector operated a pop-up cafe, a bar and a live event space at Cineleisure from July to December 2023.
 Also, it collaborated with Golden Village to launch Golden Village x The Projector at Cineleisure (GVxTP) to take over the cinema space in the mall.
 The collaboration will feature three Golden Village-branded halls and three The Projector-branded halls.
 It began operating in December 2023.

+On 1 August 2025, The Projector announced that it would leave Cineleisure on 4 August with final screenings on 3 August.